2 Week Travel Guide to Vietnam + Thailand

 Where/What to Eat: Try Anthony Bordain famous restaurant, the Flying Rice, sit on some plastic chairs for a bowl of pho, enjoy the flavorful bo loc loc, or grab some local eats (noodle bowls, spring rolls and smoothies from the city market.)
 Don’t forget to try some of the famous Vietnamese coffee to get your sweet tooth fix.

-Where to Stay: Pullman Saigon, a 5 star hotel for about $100/night or save some dough for adventure by renting an Airbnb preferably around District 1-3 or Benh Thanh Market area so you are within walking distance or a quick cab ride to the major attractions of the city.
+Where to Stay: Pullman Saigon, a 5 star hotel for about $100/night or if you’re on a tighter budget, stay in an Airbnb preferably around District 1-3 or Benh Thanh Market area so you are within walking distance or a quick cab ride to the major attractions of the city.
 Hotels are also plentiful to accommodate budgets of all needs.

 2. Hoi An, Vietnam 3-4 Days